MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-knowledge-management-embedded-knowledge-search.md

 ## Set up knowledge search logic

 If you have Relevance search enabled, you can apply knowledge search logic for your knowledge articles to help agents find only the articles they need.
-By default, knowledge search works by the OR logic, which brings up articles that match the individual keywords used for your search.
-For example, if you search for "Contoso Coffee", the search results will show articles that match both "Contoso" and "Coffee".
-This might show up a long list of search results, making it difficult for the agent to get to the required article.
+By default, knowledge search works by the `searchMode=any` logic, which brings up articles that match any of the keywords used for your search.
+For example, if you search for Contoso Coffee, the search results will show articles that has either "Contoso" or "Coffee".
+This might show up a long list of search results, making it difficult for the agent to get to the required article, such as the following:

+- Article 1: Contoso machine repair
+- Article 2: Coffee powder quality
+- Article 3: Contoso coffee order price
+- Article 4: Coffee machine order for Contoso
+- Article 5: Espresso coffee machine troubleshooting

-However, you can now enable the knowledge search to work by the AND logic, which considers the exact match of the keywords used for your search.
-For example, if you search for "Contoso Coffee", the search results will show articles that match the complete set of keywords, that is, "Contoso Coffee".
+However, you can now enable the knowledge search to work by the `searchmode=all` logic, which matches all the keywords used for your search.
+For example, if you search for Contoso Coffee, the search results will show articles that match both "Contoso" and "Coffee" and the search result will show only the following:

+- Article 1: Contoso coffee order price
+- Article 2: Coffee machine order for Contoso

 To set up the knowledge search logic: